li-wei-ta/Terraform/Day-1/TakeAway.md

 - "terraform plan" -> Shows what terraform is going to perform before making the changes
 - "terraform apply" -> Actually apply the changes to match your desired configuration
 - "terraform destroy" -> Remove everything managed by terraform

+## Hands on

+- How provision simple ec2 instance in main.tf